Below are the answers to some of the most frequently asked questions relating to the Matching and Blessing process for Second Generation.

 Where should my application be sent?

-Please register on our new Blessing Application Website and upload her personal Information.
-You can find all information and necessary forms on the Website
+Please register on our Blessing Application Website and upload all your forms and requirements.
+You can find all information and necessary forms on the Website or under this link

 Is there an expiration date on the Application Files?

 Generally we recommend that all parts of the Blessing Application are completed within the last 2 years.
 In particular, the blessing workshop and interview should not be more than 2 years old.

 With whom can I do my confession and interview?

 What is the difference between an Applicant and a Candidate?

 An applicant is someone who is in the process of applying for the Matching or Blessing.
 A candidate is someone who has completed the full Blessing Application and has submitted it to our office.

 I have concerns and questions about the Blessing.
 Who can I talk to about it?

 You are always welcome to contact the European Second Generation Blessing staff: